billvb/billvb.github.io/projects/index.md

 *Communications*

  * "SpaceDrone - Running APL spacecraft flight software on an off-the-shelf commercial quadcopter".
 Winner of the APL Achievement Awards Ignition Grant Category.
 2015.

-### Autonomous Systems

-My work in autonomy - both for spacecraft and unmanned aircraft - has mostly revolved around fault diagnosis and remediation.
-The central challenge is for the craft's autonomy engine to generate a set of hypothesis pointing to the source of the fault, discriminate among them, and take the appropriate action to bring the craft into the safest possible state.

-There are a few different approaches to take, most of which involve using a model of the system to explain the observed behavior.
-These approaches range from highly deterministic ones to Monte Carlo methods in which repeated runs converge on a likely path through the state space.

-My majors efforts in this area has been in designing and studying these approaches for the NASA Solar Probe mission, as well as in other sponsored work for multi-agent, cooperative UAV autonomy testing.

-*Communications*

- * "Investigating Model-Based Autonomy for Solar Probe Plus".
-Workshop on Spacecraft Flight Software.
-Presented at Caltech, 2013.

 ### Cyber Security